Karin Peretz

-Karin Peretz (קארין פרץ; born 7 October 1990) is an Israeli football forward.
-She plays in the Israeli First League for Maccabi Be'er Sheva.
+Karin Peretz (קארין פרץ; born 7 October 1990) is a former Israeli football forward.
+She played in the Israeli First League for Maccabi Be'er Sheva.

 Club career

 Born in Be'er Sheva, Peretz played during her entire career with Maccabi Be'er Sheva, reaching the Israeli Women's Cup final in 2010 and winning the League's second division with the club in 2014–15, as well as finishing as top scorer in the second division at the same season.
 During summer 2015, Peretz had to have surgery in her knee, missing the beginning of the 2015–16 season.

 International career

 Peretz played for the U-19 national team in 2007 and 2008, appearing in 5 matches.